mehulagg/gitlab/doc/administration/gitaly/index.md

 If directly copying repository data from a GitLab server to Gitaly, ensure that the metadata file, default path `/var/opt/gitlab/git-data/repositories/.gitaly-metadata`, is not included in the transfer.
-Copying this will lead GitLab to use the Rugged patches for repositories hosted on the Gitaly server, leading to errors or stale data.
+Copying this will lead GitLab to use the Rugged patches for repositories hosted on the Gitaly server, leading to `Error creating pipeline` and `Commit not found` errors or stale data.

 ### Transition to Gitaly Cluster